phucvo0709/flutter-shop-cake/README.md

-Click to "Log In" go to auth screen
+Click to "Log In" go to auth screen<br/>
 Click "Connect with facebook" go to main screen